International Reserves in Egypt

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Purchasing Managers’ Index (PMI), which measures business activity in the non-oil private sector, decreased to 49.2 in October from 49.5 in September.
+Egypt’s Purchasing Managers’ Index (PMI)—which measures business activity in the non-oil private sector—sank to 48.2 in December from 50.9 in November.